zentyal/zentyal/docs/en/user/backup.rst

 In the 'Services restore' tab both can be restored for the selected date.

+The eBox conifugration's backup stores  the configuration of all modules that have been enabled at some point, as well as the LDAP users and any other additional files required by each of these modules.

 You must be careful in case of the eBox configuration backup becasuse all the configuration and LDAP data will be replaced.
 However, for the non-LDAP configuration you must click 'Save changes' to enforce the data.